Ohio State vs. Rutgers NCAA Football Odds, Plays and Insights | October 2, 2021

 Rutgers Stats and Trends

-- In Rutgers' four games this year, it has three wins against the spread.
+- In Rutgers' four games this season, it has three wins against the spread.

-- The Scarlet Knights have been underdogs by 15.5 points or more once this season and covered the spread.
+- The Scarlet Knights covered the spread in their only game when underdogs by 15 points or more.

-- Rutgers' games this year have hit the over one time in three opportunities (33.3%).
+- Rutgers' games this season have gone over the total in one out of three opportunities (33.3%).

-- Rutgers is 1-0 against the spread and 2-0 overall in games when it scores more than 23.3 points.
+- Rutgers is 1-0 against the spread and 2-0 overall in games when it records more than 23.3 points.

-- This year the Scarlet Knights have one turnover, five fewer than the Buckeyes have takeaways (6).
+- The Scarlet Knights have turned the ball over one time, five fewer times than the Buckeyes have forced turnovers (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.